Crisis Core: Final Fantasy VII: Gameplay

-Crisis Core is an action role-playing game in which the player controls Zack Fair.
-The player moves Zack through and between open areas, allowing him to talk with non-player characters, interact with the environment, and engage monsters in battle.
+Crisis Core is an action role-playing game in which the player controls Zack Fair through and between open areas, allowing him to talk with non-player characters, interact with the environment, and engage monsters in battle.
 At save points, the player may opt to take one of the available side missions, and if so, Zack is moved to a special area to complete the mission, which usually involves defeating one or more monsters.
 If the mission is successfully completed, the player is rewarded with beneficial items, and often new missions become available.
-Whether the player is successful in the side mission or not, upon completion, Zack is returned to the save point in the main game.
+Whether the player is successful in the side mission or not, Zack is returned to the save point in the main game upon completion.

 Crisis Core uses a real-time combat system in which the player can move Zack around, initiate attacks, special abilities and spells, use items, and block or dodge attacks.
-Zack's abilities in battle are set by what materia he currently has equipped.
-Up to six Materia can be equipped at any one time, which can impart special attacks, magic spells, or passive bonuses such as health increases or the ability to display the statistics of the current foe in combat.
-Materia is gained throughout the game through exploration, as rewards from side missions, as spoils of battle, or from shops.
+Zack's abilities in battle are set by his currently equipped materia.
+Up to six Materia can be equipped at any one time, which can impart special attacks, magic spells, or passive bonuses, such as health increases or the ability to display the statistics of the current foe in combat.
+Materia is gained through exploration, as rewards from side missions, as spoils of battle, or from shops.
 Materia can be fused together to make more powerful versions with improved bonuses; for example, fusing an attack Materia with an elemental magic Materia can create a new attack skill Materia that inflicts elemental magic damage in addition to physical damage.
 Special items collected in the game can also be used in Materia fusion to further increase the Materia's power.